About This Hobby and Our Photography

 happen to capture a minor incident that could be used against the driver.
 Not

-As well, I WILL NOT
+As well, we WILL NOT

 yard visible to the public, however.